nrissman/p2-national-park-tracker/README.md

     -return proof of success of somehow
     -commit when this works
 -be able to add times visited to a park
-    -default value of some kind (start a zero... like zero likes ) -query for a single park -by ID?
+    -default value of some kind (start a zero...)
+    -query for a single park -by ID?
     -update liked field
     -return that updated document